Ivancaminal72/mcv-m5/README.md

 ## TASK B: Train a network on another dataset
 Not implementable!

 ## Task Cii: Implement a new network

+## Task D: Boost the performance of your network
+We boost the performance of the network by we using a SPP layer (spatial pyramid pooling) instead of a costum pooling layer in the end of each tower (for Concatenating the two towers their shape must agree). \\
+ In addition this layer makes the model indifferent image size. \\
+The Training is done over TT100K dataset and  testing is done over  the Belgium database.
+On the way to try to create a generic model. \\

 ## Instructions for using the code